Ocean

 524

-525 inline bool Delaunay::IndexEdge::operator<(const IndexEdge& right) const
+525inline bool Delaunay::IndexEdge::operator<(const IndexEdge& right) const

 527 return firstIndex_ < right.firstIndex_ || (firstIndex_ == right.firstIndex_ && secondIndex_ < right.secondIndex_);